Wondering if Ethereum Classic is a good investment? Asking yourself: “Should I buy Ethereum Classic in 2022?” Then this article is just for you!

 - Supporters of Ethereum Classic still believe that Code is Law and that blockchains shouldn’t be altered.

 - Ether is the native crypto of Ethereum Classic, denoted as ETC.

-- Ethereum Classic keeps introducing different updates in order to become more interoperable with Ethereum and other blockchains.
+- Ethereum Classic continues to upgrade to become more interoperable with Ethereum and other blockchains.

-- Thus, though ETC is currently ranking #51, Ethereum Classic is worth watching as prices may go up in the next few years.
+- Thus, though ETC is currently ranked 38th, Ethereum Classic is worth watching as prices may go up in the next few years.

 - That said, buying ETC or trading CFDs of crypto pairs remains risky, so always do your research and exercise due diligence.